Foundation Models for Causal Inference via Prior-Data Fitted Networks: CausalFM: Priors

-\emph{Example 3: Instrumental variables.} The observed variables are $(X,Z,A,Y)$, augmented by noise variables and an unobserved confounder $U$ that is a joint parent of $A$ and~$Y$ has no edge to the instrument~$Z$; see the compatible C-DAG in Fig.~\ref{fig:causal_graphs} (right).
-The constraint set is
+$\blacksquare$\,\emph{Example 3: Instrumental variables.} The observed variables are $(X,Z,A,Y)$, augmented by noise variables and an unobserved confounder $U$ that is a joint parent of $A$ and~$Y$ has no edge to the instrument~$Z$; see the compatible C-DAG in Fig.~\ref{fig:causal_graphs}~(right).
+The constraint set is $\mathcal{I}(\mathcal{S}) \;=\; \{ \prob_{\mathrm{obs}}^\mathcal{S}(Z=z\mid X=x)>0, f_Y^\mathcal{S}(X, A, U) = f^\mathcal{S}(X, A) + g^\mathcal{S}(X, U)\}$.

-\textbf{Overall algorithm.} Given $(\mathcal{G}_c, \mathcal{I})$ we propose to construct a prior distribution $\Pi$ over SCMs as follows: First, we order the clusters $(C_1, \dots, C_k)$ according to their hierarchy in the DAG (i.e., $C_1$ has no parents).
-Then, we iterate over each cluster $C_i$ as follows: if $C_i$ only contains latent variables, fix their distribution to a standard normal distribution via

-If $C_i$ is a cluster of observed and latent variables, we assign a clustered BNN prior to $C_i$ (see below).
-If $C_i$ only contains observed variables, we assign a observational BNN prior.
+\textbf{Overall algorithm.} Given $(\mathcal{G}_c, \mathcal{I})$, we propose to construct a prior distribution $\Pi$ over SCMs as follows: First, we order the clusters $(C_1, \ldots, C_k)$ according to their hierarchy in the DAG (i.e., $C_1$ has no parents).
+Then, we iterate over each cluster $C_i$ as follows: if $C_i$ only contains latent variables, fix their distribution to a standard normal distribution via $U^{(i)}\;\sim\;\mathcal{N}\!\bigl(0,\mathbf I\bigr)$.
+If $C_i$ is a cluster of observed and latent variables, we assign a clustered Bayesian neural network (BNN) prior to $C_i$ (see below).
+If $C_i$ only contains observed variables, we assign an observational BNN prior.

-\textbf{Clustered BNN prior.} For clusters that contain both observed and latent variables, we leverage a BNN-based prior inspired by TabPFN~\cite{Hollmann.2023}.
+\textbf{Clustered BNN prior.} For clusters that contain both observed and latent variables, we leverage a BNN-based prior inspired by TabPFN~\citep{Hollmann.2023}.
 This prior allows us to effectively sample potentially high-dimensional clusters of variables for which the internal causal structure is irrelevant to infer the causal query of interest.
 The prior is defined via

 We then sample random nodes from $g_{\theta}^{(i)}$ that coincide with observed nodes in $C_i$, while the remaining nodes serve as latent noise within the cluster.
-This corresponds to applying the approach taking in TabPFN~\cite{Hollmann.2023} to clusters $C_i$ in the C-DAG in which the causal structure does not matter for estimating our causal query.
+This corresponds to applying the approach taking in TabPFN~\citep{Hollmann.2023} to clusters $C_i$ in the C-DAG in which the causal structure does not matter for estimating our causal query.

 \textbf{Observational BNN prior.} If $C_i$ contains only observed nodes, we define another BNN via

 and set $C_i=f_{\theta}^{(i)}\!\bigl(\mathrm{pa}(C_i)\bigr)$.
 The observed nodes within $C_i$ thus correspond to the output of the neural network and are \emph{not} randomly subsampled neurons.